Ultimate Coffee Machine UK Buying Guide

 That is the foundation of any quality cup of coffee.
 With that foundation then many of these machines also have a milk steamer which allows you to make a whole range of classical coffee drinks.

 - Can make a wider range of coffee types such as latte, cappuccino etc

-- Can be used for using beans and if you grind them yourself
+- Can be used for using pre-ground beans, of for buying whole beans and then grinding them yourself

 - Good for making lots of brands and grades of coffee